Like our famous quotes?

 3. “Life is a journey, not a destination.”
 Ralph Waldo Emerson

 An American essayist, lecturer, and poet Emerson was seen as a champion of individualism and a prescient critic of the countervailing pressures of society.
 He taught us to look at the whole picture.
 Emerson would definitely agree that you need to think about the entire journey of your wood crate from beginning, middle and end.
-He would want you to think "How will my wooden crates be handled by our employees, the freight company and the end user?".
+He would want you to think "How will my wooden containers be handled by our employees, the freight company and the end user?".

 4. “It is better to travel well than to arrive.”
 Buddah

 5. “It’s what’s on the inside that matters.”
 Matthew 5:20-22The Bible is a collection of scriptures that are considered to be a product of divine inspiration and a record of the relationship between God and humans.
 One interpretation of the book of Matthew is that God looks inward to our heart and not just our outward appearance.
-With this in mind remember the inside of your wooden crate matters just as much as the outside.
+With this in mind remember the inside of your wooden containers matters just as much as the outside.
 Its important that you consider the internal technology used to properly secure your product during shipping.

 6. “It’s not the load that breaks you down, it’s the way you carry it.”
 Lou Holtz